nikitavoloboev/data/docs/programming-languages/javascript/js-libraries/react/react-hooks.md

 - [Create React State](https://github.com/mfbx9da4/create-react-state) - React state management you already know how to use.
 - [Exome](https://github.com/Marcisbee/exome) - State manager for deeply nested states.
 - [Micro-observables](https://github.com/BeTomorrow/micro-observables) - Simple Observable library that can be used for easy state management in React applications.
+- [liquorstore](https://github.com/steveruizok/liquorstore) - Reactive store that is fine, really.
+It works with React.

 ## DB